Tag: Gangneung

 Hill 355 and the "Apostles"

-Bruce Diggle shows the famous Hill 355, also known as Kowang San.
-The British Commonwealth forces fought for possession of Hill 355 during the series of battles that corresponded to the Battle of Heartbreak Ridge to the east.
-The North Koreans were positioned on three smaller hills that the Kiwis nicknamed the Apostles - Matthew, Luke, and John.
-He took pictures of the North Korean positions during a truce.
+Bruce Diggle shows the famous Hill 355, also known as Kowang San which British Commonwealth forces fought for possession of during the series of battles that corresponded to the Battle of Heartbreak Ridge to the east.
+He explains the North Koreans were positioned on four smaller hills that the Kiwis nicknamed the Apostles - Matthew, Mark, Luke, and John.
+He displays pictures he took of the North Korean positions during a truce.

 David Lopez